Wolf Conservation Volunteer Project in Portugal - Mafra

 IVHQ’s Wolf Conservation project is based near the small town of Mafra.
 Mafra has plenty to offer visitors including the Royal Building of Mafra which includes a palace, basilica, convent, garden and hunting reserve all of which was built for King D. João V in the 18th century.
 The palace alone boasts hundreds of rooms and the buildings are stunning with their impressive Baroque architecture.
 The Hunting Park is now home to a wide variety of wildlife and is open to the public for a range of outdoor activities including walking, mountain biking, horse riding, archery and crossbow shooting.

-The wolf conservation center is set in a steep forest valley out of town.
+The wolf conservation centre is set in a steep forest valley out of town.

 Arrival and orientation